Supports highly customized validation scenarios

 - Semantic Rules

-The format of any element can be specified.
-If the value in an element is not in the correct format EDIValidator will warn.
-This can be used for validating correct dates, times, phone numbers, social security numbers, EIN numbers, countries, codes, IDs, or any format you choose.
-EDIValidator goes one step further and validates the format of a data element based on the value of another data element.
-This is for situations where the format of an element changes based on the value of another element in the same segment.
+Element data formats can be specified.
+If an element’s value is not in the correct format EDIValidator will output a warning.
+This can be used for validating correct dates, times, phone numbers, social security numbers, EIN numbers, countries, codes, IDs, or any related format.
+EDIValidator goes one step further and validates the format of a data element based on the value of other data elements.
+This is used in situations where the format of an element changes based on the value of another element in the same segment.

 Custom data types can also be created using regular expressions